dvid-security/dvidv2-opensource/escapeGame/README.md

 ## Conclusion
-* The company name is : TMS Industries
+* The company name is : Copernic Industries
-* The company website : tmsindustries.com
+* The company website : copernicindustries.com
 * Talk together if you have difficulties
 * Ask the game master if you think you are in the wrong way
 * Dig into your courses materials